Watch Dogs Legion Trailers Show the Game’s Trajectory

 Post-Launch Content Announcements

 In a second Watch Dogs Legion trailer, we get a look at post-launch content coming to the game.
 This includes some impressive four-player co-op.
 The multiplayer aspect looks to be a huge selling point.
 Dynamic events are going to play out while you’re online which brings challenges out of nowhere.
 Likewise, Tactical Ops is a 4-player mission mode that requires everyone to work together.
-A season pass is available now for pre-order, along with the game, to get everything as soon as it releases.
+According to the Latest Xbox News, a season pass is available now for pre-order, along with the game, to get everything as soon as it releases.
 Plenty of free content will release as well.
 In the trailer, they talk about new characters coming regularly to the game.
 There’s even this dude who hypnotizes someone.
 Like, what?
 Hero characters will come to the game regularly as well.
 Protagonist Aiden Pierce is already confirmed to be in this lineup.
 If you remember the early games, then you know him quite well.

 The overall momentum of these two trailers feels positive after a quiet summer.
 If you liked the past games, then this seems to keep that spirit alive.
 Likewise, it’s going to be a good introduction to newcomers as well.
 The recruitment system and giant world seem like a lot, but that means the depth is abundant.
 Hopefully, this game plays as smoothly as it looks.
 You can pick it up for Xbox One and PS4 on October 29.
 Likewise, play the game on Xbox Series S/X and PS5 on console launch day.